Skip to main content

 man on laptop

-What is primary humoral immunodeficiency (PI)?
+What is primary immunodeficiency (PI)?

 PI is a chronic condition in which the body is missing part of the immune system or it doesn't function properly.
 PI comes in many different forms and certain types occur when antibodies that help fight infection are missing from the blood.
 Without these antibodies, people with PI have a higher chance of getting infections.
+It can be difficult to diagnose PI as the signs and symptoms vary from person to person depending on the type.

 How is PI treated?